zhanzr/TC275Demo/README.md

 CAN Bus communication.

-Could Send out packet now, but could not receive.
-Need more work.
+Could Send out and receive packet now with one node and two message objects.